robang74/roberto-a-foglietta/336-charlie-kirk-perche-era-cosi-odiato.md

 Feeding this content above to Google Gemini clearly [shows](https://g.co/gemini/share/d996b82f7df2) how far we went: no debate, but censoring.
 After all, it is pretty clear that the main goal of Medicine is to cure those in need, not to pollute the society of mad clowns just to insanely spoil them by selling drugs for their life-long.
 Under this perspective, there is no debate but common sense vs a harmful ideology.

+It is worth noting that all of this has nothing to do with sex preference, or dressing habits.
+Not even with people who are really in need of those treatments because of congenital anomalies or physical acquired dysfunctions.
+It is about enforcing deontology on those "doctors" who are doing or supporting practices because they are selling drugs as they were drugs dealers which bring harmful consequences to individuals and society.
+Ippocrate docet.

 Back to Kirk as a truth seeker, once he realised that "I known to do not know" and "faith is an indoctrination if theology is needed to understand it", he was just a ticking bombs going around at top level aiming to find out that the scam-schema was **way** bigger than university courses costs and **way** deeper than gender-fluid trend.
 Thus the ultimate Kirk's challenge was which event would have happened first: Kirk found out the truth versus Kirk put in condition of not speaking out.

 +

 <span id="2nd-edition"></span>
+<div class="printonly"><p><br></p></div>
 ## Charlie Kirk, perché era così amato?

 Molti dei detrattori di Kirk affermano che le sue opinioni erano "divisive" e questo fa in modo che alcuni lo odiassero e altri lo amassero?
 In effetti, no. Per comprenderlo basta notare un paio di fatti.